Singular valuations and the Hadwiger theorem on convex functions: Introduction

 \subsection{Plan of this article}

 In Section \ref{section:preliminaries} we recall some basic notions about smooth valuations on convex bodies and the representation of the intrinsic volumes in terms of integration of differential forms over the normal cycle.
 We also recall some basic facts about convex functions and discuss the classes $D^n_{i,R}$ and the norm defined above.\\ Section \ref{section:VConv} recalls some results about dually epi-translation invariant valuations and smooth valuations, which includes a key result needed in our proof of the Hadwiger theorem.\\ In Section \ref{section:PropDifferentialCycle} we discuss some continuity properties of the differential cycle and its relation to the normal cycle of sublevel sets for certain convex functions.
-The differential forms needed in the constructions and their relation to the Hessian measures are presented in Section \ref{section:InvDiffFormsAndHessiansMeasures}.\\ The construction of the functional intrinsic volumes is discussed in Section \ref{section:singularHessianValuations} and we obtain the necessary estimate for the proof of Theorem \ref{maintheorem:TopIsomorphism}.
-The representation of the functional intrinsic volumes as principal value integrals is proved in Section \ref{section:PrincipalValue}.
-Finally, we give a classification of all smooth valuations in Section \ref{section:Hadwiger} and show how one can extend this result to the continuous case, completing the proof of Theorem \ref{maintheorem:TopIsomorphism}.
+The differential forms needed in the constructions and their relation to the Hessian measures are presented in Section \ref{section:InvDiffFormsAndHessiansMeasures}.\\ The construction of the functional intrinsic volumes is discussed in Section \ref{section:singularHessianValuations}, which also includes the proof of Theorem \ref{maintheorem:PrincipalValue}.
+Finally, we establish the classification of all smooth dually epi-translation invariant valuations in this class in Section \ref{section:Hadwiger} and show how one can extend this result to the continuous case, completing the proof of Theorem \ref{maintheorem:TopIsomorphism}.

-\paragraph{Acknowledgments} I want to thank Fabian Mussnig for his comments on the first draft of this article, which lead to the representation of the functional intrinsic volumes as principal value integrals.